-The elementary program consists of students ages 5 to 14.
-School personnel work as a team to improve student achievement, reduce problem behaviors and improve overall social/emotional well-being.
+The elementary and middle school program serves students in grades 1-8 at our Gaithersburg campus and K-8 at our Largo campus.
+School personnel work as a team to improve student achievement, reduce problem behaviors, and improve overall social/emotional well-being.
 Students are instructed at their individual level based on their Individualized Educational Programs (IEP) and ongoing assessment data.
-Teachers and therapists use evidenced-based strategies to actively engage students and increase their success rates in school.
+Teachers use evidenced-based strategies to actively engage students and increase their success rates in school.

-The focus of instruction is on the Maryland College and Career Readiness Standards in reading, language arts, math, science, social studies, physical education and social skills.
+The Maryland College and Career Readiness Standards drive our instruction and prepare students for lifelong learning.
+The school curriculum includes all subjects required by the state and local school systems.
 Academic instruction combines a strong emphasis on basic skills as well as higher order thinking.
 Teachers also use standardized measures to determine appropriate instructional levels and to assess student progress.
 Throughout the school year, teachers monitor progress towards students’ IEP goals and use data to make instructional decisions for maximizing student progress.

 The Foundation Schools promotes the belief that all students can learn and make good choices.
 School personnel use explicit instruction, clear expectations and structured routines to promote independence and coping skills.
 Because we serve students who have a history of difficulties in school, we use a Positive Behavioral Support Model that incorporates social skill instruction and continuous performance feedback throughout the school day.
 Teamwork and a sense of community are emphasized through cooperative learning groupings and planned social activities.
 Students are taught skills that can be generalized to their homes and communities.
 The goal of the elementary program is to teach and prepare students to return to a less restrictive environment, ultimately a general education classroom in a public school setting.

-The high school program serves students ages 14-21.
+The high school program serves students in grades 9-12.
 High school students’ educational needs are defined in the Individualized Educational Program and have two primary components: academic and pre-vocational with an emphasis on post-secondary goals.

 The goals for our high school students are to: